C-is-for-Cicero/learning-Python-for-the-memez/README.md

 # learning-Python-for-the-memez
 This repository contains code I wrote whilst doing The Python Mega Course: Build 10 Real World Applications on Udemy.
 Sections 3 - 12 cover the basics but I wanted to include them in this repository to be thorough.
+I took this course in preparation for my IBM certification in Data Science.

 Section 13 and onwards are filled with some interesting bits of code, which you can peruse at your leisure.